Harold Meade: Murder of Linda Rayner

 On the afternoon of June 26, 1992, 43-year-old Linda Rayner was bludgeoned to death with a rock in a remote area of Hammonasset Beach State Park.
 Before her body was discovered, a rainstorm and high-tide caused the majority of forensic evidence to wash away, and DNA of the perpetrator was never recovered.
 Although an award of $50,000 was offered for information leading to the arrest of a suspect, no one was ever charged with Rayner's murder.

 On the same day, Meade and his second wife were celebrating their second anniversary by renting a cabin at Hammonasset Beach.
 Many suspected that Meade was responsible for Rayner's murder because of his similar modus operandi.
 Although Meade was never charged in the murder, he was removed from the prison's furlough program and placed in a higher security level.
 Meade denied murdering Rayner and was angry that his furlough privileges had been revoked.

 Incarceration and death

 While imprisoned, Meade worked as a prison photographer and worked with outdoor maintenance crews.
 Meade was described as a model prisoner by guards and counselors, who wrote letters of recommendation about him to the parole board.
 He was praised for his work ethic and ability to befriend others.

 Between 1985 and 1993, Meade was granted 184 one-day furloughs and 68 weekend furloughs from prison.
 While on furlough, he met and married his second wife.
-On December 9, 2007, Harold Meade died from an illness while incarcerated.
+Harold Meade died from an illness while incarcerated.